Anthony Sesely

-Anthony Sesely (born June 20, 1983) is an American professional stock car racing driver who competes part-time in the NASCAR Whelen Modified Tour, driving the No. 19 for Tommy Wanick.
+Anthony Sesely (born June 20, 1983) is an American professional stock car racing driver who competes part-time in the NASCAR Whelen Modified Tour, and locally in his family owned No. 16.

 Raised in Matawan, New Jersey, Sesely graduated from Matawan Regional High School and started racing at the age of seven.

 Sesely has also competed in series such as the Tri-Track Open Modified Series, the Modified Racing Series, the SMART Modified Tour, and the World Series of Asphalt Stock Car Racing.

 Motorsports results

 NASCAR

 (key) (Bold – Pole position awarded by qualifying time.
 Italics – Pole position earned by points standings or practice time. * – Most laps led.)